 Have you ever wanted to escape the demands of modern life and spend weeks (or months) in the woods?
-Two long-distance hikers are sharing their journey on the AT and the PCT, and showing how you can do it, too.
+Two long-distance hikers are sharing their journey on the Appalachian Trail and the Pacific Crest Trail, and showing how you can do it, too.

-Join us for first-hand accounts as they tackle the country’s most iconic long-distance trails; the Pacific Crest Trail and the Appalachian Trail.
+Join us for first-hand accounts as they tackle the country’s most iconic long-distance trails; the PCT and the AT.
 Jenny R. and Shelly B. are both hiking enthusiasts with busy lives that make it difficult to take a whole summer off.
 So they’re covering sections of the trail instead of going end to end, proving that you don’t have to take off for months to experience the thrill of thru hiking!
 Jenny and Shelly are each testing out a Gregory Maven Pack to see how it holds up for long-distance hikers.

 Day 7: A difficult decision in the backcountry near lava fields